tas1516-group-04/tas1516_car_04/README.md

 7. *PARKING_STATE_1:* reverse steering angle to maximum and drive further backwards, until rear block comes to close
 8. *PARKING_STATE_2:* drive forward until front block comes to close (correction step)
 9. *END_PARKING:* the car has reached its final parking position

+### IMU yaw data acquistion

+To get an overview about the IMU yaw during the parking progress, a vector of the yaw over the time is created.
+To save this, press 'y' at the end of the parking progress, when requested.
+The data is then saved to a text file in the home folder of the car.